 What should I feed my pet?

+There is a vast array of pet food choices.
+We recommend high-quality AAFCO-certified maintenance foods for most pets.
 There is a large variation in pet food quality and there are many health benefits to feeding your pet a high quality, commercial pet food.
-Home made diets and raw diets can be dangerous due to unhealthy bacterial contamination and nutrient imbalances.
+Home-made diets and raw diets can be dangerous due to unhealthy bacterial contamination and nutrient imbalances.
 It is important to consider your pet’s age and size when selecting a food.
-We use and recommend Hill’s Science Diet foods and Royal Canin foods.
+For prescription purposes, we use and recommend Hill’s Science Diet foods and Royal Canin foods, both of which also make non-prescription options usually found wherever you purchase your pet food.
 There are many options out there and your family veterinarian can make a recommendation specifically for your pet.

 Can my pet make me sick?